rememberSoftwares/yacana/README.md

 INFO: [AI_RESPONSE]: {"first_number": 2, "second_number": 2}

-INFO: [PROMPT]: Now that I showed you examples on how the tool is used it's your turn.
+INFO: [PROMPT]: Now that I showed you examples of how the tool is used it's your turn.
 Output the tool as valid JSON.

 INFO: [AI_RESPONSE]: {"first_number": 2, "second_number": 2}
 Adder was called with types =  <class 'int'> <class 'int'>
 Adder was called with param = |2| and |2|

 INFO: [PROMPT]: Now that the tool responded do you need to make another tool call ?
-Explain why and what are the remaining steps are if any.
+Explain why and what the remaining steps are if any.

 INFO: [AI_RESPONSE]: Yes, I do need to make another tool call!
 After using the  **Adder** tool to get the result of 2 + 2 = 4, I now have: "4 - 48"
 I still have subtraction operation left, so I'll use either  **Substractor** or  **Multiplier** (which is not necessary in this case) and then I can finish the task.
 So, my next step would be to use the  **Substractor** tool!

-INFO: [PROMPT]: To summurize your previous answer in one word.
+INFO: [PROMPT]: To summarize your previous answer in one word.
 Do you need to make another tool call ?
 Answer ONLY by 'yes' or 'no'.

 INFO: [AI_RESPONSE]: Yes